 Our services are provided in English.
-In some cases interpreters can be arranged in advance to support you or your family and friends to communicate with a headspace clinician during a session.
+In some cases interpreters can be arranged in advance to support you or your family and friends to communicate with a headspace worker during a session.

-For more information, please speak to a headspace staff member or visit Mental Health in Multicultural Australia at mhima.org.au.
+For more information, please speak to a headspace worker or visit Mental Health in Multicultural Australia at mhima.org.au.